 The war vote passed in Congress, but not by a huge majority.
 The Federalists in the Northeast were opposed to the war, and mockingly called it “Mr. Madison’s War.”
 It was the closest war vote in congressional history and it was along party lines.

 The United States struggled to make any headway into Canada.
 Madison had assumed that the British, who were occupied fighting Napoleon in Europe, couldn’t effectively defend Canada.
-Instead, American troops failed in its attempted invasions as they were met by British troops, Canadian militia, and Native American fighters.
+Instead, American troops failed in their attempted invasions as they were met by British troops, Canadian militia, and Native American fighters.

 The United States fared better at the Battle of Lake Erie, where it defeated British naval forces.
 Tecumseh died in a subsequent battle, weakening the ability of the Native American coalition to help the British.

 However, the British were able to mount a naval blockade of the East Coast.
 They invaded and burned Washington in August 1814.
-Dolley Madison helped to rescue the Gilbert Stuart portrait of George Washington in the White House dining room before the British arrived.
+First Lady Dolley Madison helped to rescue the Gilbert Stuart portrait of George Washington in the White House dining room before the British arrived.

 British troops attacking New Orleans were unaware of the peace deal, which still had to be ratified by both governments.
 On January 8, the American troops, led by Jackson, routed the British troops in New Orleans.
 The treaty was ratified by the U.S. Senate on February 15, 1815.

 In the end, the war was considered a stalemate and the Americans didn’t secure a promise from the British to stop the practice of impressment.
 But two immediate consequences became apparent: The United States had seen the last attempt by the British to impose its military will on its former colonies, and Canada had seen the end of the annexation threat from the United States.